Murphy High School

 Murphy High School places among the top 20% of public schools in Alabama for:

 - Community Size Largest student body (number of students) (Top 1%)

-- Murphy High School's student population of 2100 students has declined by 5% over five school years.
+- Murphy High School's student population of 2,100 students has stayed relatively flat over five school years.

 - The teacher population of 120 teachers has stayed relatively flat over five school years.

 - Murphy High School is ranked within the bottom 50% of all 1,264 schools in Alabama (based off of combined Math and Reading proficiency testing data) for the 2015-16 school year.

 - The school's student:teacher ratio of 18:1 has stayed the same over five school years.

 |Definition of Terms 2015-2016 School Year Data||This School||State Level (AL)|

 |Reading / Language Arts Test Scores (% Proficient)|